-Since November 2014, the Committee has comprised Mark Wilson (Chairman), Ole Andersen, Frédéric Stévenin and Kristian Villumsen.
-All are independent members and have expertise and experience within the financial accounting and audit aspects of a listed company.
+Since November 2014, the committee has comprised Mark Wilson (Chairman), Ole Andersen, Frédéric Stévenin and Kristian Villumsen.
+All, except Frédéric Stévenin, are independent members.
+All members have expertise and experience within the financial accounting and audit aspects of a listed company, and the members as a whole have competencies within the industry in which Chr.
+Hansen operates, as required by the Danish Act on Approved Auditors and Audit Firms.

 3.4.4.
 Recommendation that, prior to the approval of the annual report and other financial reports, the audit committee monitors and reports to the board of directors on significant accounting policies, significant accounting estimates, related party transactions, and uncertainties and risks, including in relation to the outlook for the current year.

-Pursuant to the Charter for the Audit Committee, the Audit Committee monitors and reports to the Board of Directors on significant accounting policies and estimates, related party transactions, the company's tax policy, and uncertainties and risks, including in relation to the outlook, prior to the approval of the Annual Report and other financial reports.
+Pursuant to the Charter for the Audit Committee, the Audit Committee, amongst other things, monitors and reports to the Board of Directors on significant accounting policies and estimates, related party transactions, the company's tax policy, and uncertainties and risks, including in relation to the outlook, prior to the approval of the Annual Report and other financial reports.

-During 2015/16, the Audit Committee monitored and reported on these items in accordance with an established annual schedule.
+During 2016/17, the Audit Committee monitored and reported on these items in accordance with an established annual schedule.